grimmer0125/markdown-preview-kramdown/README.md

 1. [Syntax highlighting of GitHub Flavored Markdown ](https://help.github.com/articles/creating-and-highlighting-code-blocks/).
 It uses ```
 2. [Fenced code block of Kramdown](http://kramdown.gettalong.org/syntax.html#fenced-code-blocks).
 It uses ~~~.

 GitHub Pages and some/all markdown files on GitHub can accept these two types and show correctly.
 But this atom package only handles Kramdown type(~~~).
 Please keep in mind, and my opinion is to use ~~~.
-Also They both support non-fenced standard code block (4 indent) and single line code span.
+Also They both support non-fenced standard code block (indented 4 spaces) and single line code span.

+## License

+Markdown Preview Kramdown is released under the [MIT license][license].